nlkolluri/CoVerifi/React_Frontend/README.md

-# This is the frontend code for CoVerifi, written in React.js
+# This is the frontend code for CoVerifi, built with React.js